Desolenator uses thermal and electrical energy to remove salt from water.

-Desolenator has received aid from the Indian Government, Ukaid, World Bank, and USAID, although it is unclear which organizations will help with distribution.
+Desolenator has received aid from the Indian Government, Ukaid, World Bank, and USAID, although it is unclear which organizations will assist with distribution.

-The manufacturer plans to sell to aid organizations who can distribute the unit through programs such as microfinance.
+The manufacturer plans to sell to aid organizations that can distribute the unit through programs such as microfinance.
+Users can also contact the manufacturer directly.

-The Desolenator, measuring 120cm by 90 cm, is a solar panel that converts sunlight into electricity while also using the heat to boil contaminated water.
+The Desolenator is a solar panel that converts sunlight into electricity while also using the heat to boil contaminated water.
 Water flows into the boiler and is converted to steam.
-The steam flows through a cool tube that converts it back to water.
+The stream flows through a cool tube that converts it back to water.
 The system outputs clean water and waste through separate outlets.

 Provided by Desolenator